UCKarl/UCKarl.github.io/interests/music/andorian_dragon.md

 V5
 It's been ten years, and the night has come fast
-My tired, dear friend, you have known it all along You've see it in your reflection behind the looking glass And while the truth stares at you, you've not accepted she's gone
+My tired, dear friend, you have known it all along You've seen it in your reflection behind the looking glass And while the truth stares at you, you can't accept she's gone

-I can fly with you, cried the Andorian Dragon because you still need me, and to get your way through But have you known it, have you seen it that maybe I need you too
+But I can still fly with you, cried the Andorian Dragon because you may need me, if you'd still see it through We'll discover where the elves hide, and dig down where dwarves dwell You see, my companion, that maybe I need you too

 C
 So we stayed together,
-the dragon and me,
+that dragon and me,
-Our lonely
+We gave each other hope
+and a reason

 And even though I've never found